mopidy/mopidy.js/README.md

   const Mopidy = new Mopidy(...);
   ```

+- Modernized development stack:

+  - Testing: Jest has replaced Buster.JS and Sinon.
+  - Linting: ESLint has replaced JSHint.
+  - Building: Parcel has replaced Browserify and Uglify.
+  - Tasks: npm scripts has replaced Grunt.
+  - Formatting: Prettier has replaced manual formatting.

 ### 0.5.0 (2015-01-31)

 - Reexport When.js library as `Mopidy.when`, to make it easily available to